hadimp/DiningPhilosophers/README.md

 # Dining Philosophers
-A modified concurrent implementation of the dining philosophers problem.
+A concurrent implementation of the dining philosophers problem.